Kerry Drake’s mother was dying — and he needed to get the next United Airlines flight home.

-As it turns out, United flight 667 was delayed leaving San Francisco.
+As it turns out, United Airlines flight 667 was delayed leaving San Francisco.
 Drake was visibly distraught.
-You can’t prepare for a moment like this, but now came the very real possibility that he wouldn’t have chance to see his mother before she passed away.
+You can’t prepare for a moment like this but now came the very real possibility that he wouldn’t have the chance to see his mother before she passed away.

 A flight attendant, Sofia Lares, tried to comfort him.
-“She said she would do everything she could and brought extra napkins for my tears,” Kerry says.
+“She said she would do everything she could and brought extra napkins for my tears,” Drake says.

-Another flight attendant, Lan Chung, asked Kerry flight number and relayed it to the captain.
+Another flight attendant, Lan Chung, asked for Drake’s flight number and relayed it to the captain.

 “As I was running up to the gate, the gate agent saw me coming and shouted, ‘Mr. Drake?
 We’ve been expecting you’,” he said.
 “That’s when I knew they had conspired to help me.
 She waved me onto the plane without looking at my boarding pass.”

-“Had I missed my flight to Lubbock, I would not have been able to tell my mom goodbye,” Drake said.
-“When she died, I realized I was wiping away my tears with the extra United napkins that Sofia had given me the day before.”
+“Had I missed my United Airlines flight to Lubbock, I would not have been able to tell my mom goodbye,” Drake said.
+“When she died, I realized I was wiping away my tears with the extra United Airlines napkins that Sofia had given me the day before.”

 Drake says he’s grateful to the flight crew that made his farewell possible, including the attendants on his San Francisco flight and Denver-based captain Edward Goldstein and Dirk Chilian, the flight’s first officer.
 He also thanks Houston customer service rep Marie Robertson and all the Houston baggage handlers who got his luggage to his final destination.